Background Information

 Current Status

-The NIA has designed the proposed Radat Dam that will hold more than 120 million cubic metres of water.
-Its construction will, among other benefits and goals, help to step up the expansion of Perkerra Irrigation Scheme from the current 2,750 acres to more than 50,000 acres.
+The Authority has designed the proposed Radaat Dam that will hold more than 120 million cubic metres of water.
+The construction of Radaat Dam and use of solar driven pumps to pump water from Lake Baringo will, among other benefits and goals, help to step up the expansion of Perkerra Irrigation Scheme from the current 2,750 acres to more than 50,000 acres.

 Crop Acreage Growth Stage Approx. yield, Kg Price Kes Expected Income Kes Marketer